Overview

 Discovery, Pirates & Whalers

-The Galápagos islands were discovered by accident in 1535 by Bishop Fray Tomás de Berlanga, when sailing to Peru.
-They were found to be inhospitable, but with the animal species we know it for today.
-Originally named Insulae de los Galopegos (islands of the saddle-shaped tortoises) when it first appeared on maps in 1570, the islands owe their name to the giant tortoises inhabiting the islands.
+The Galápagos Islands were discovered accidentally in 1535 by Bishop Fray Tomás de Berlanga while sailing to Peru.
+Found to be inhospitable yet home to unique animal species, they were named Insulae de los Galopegos (Islands of the Saddle-Shaped Tortoises) on maps in 1570, referencing the giant tortoises.

-Between the late 1500s and early 1700s, the Galápagos saw few visitors, aside from pirates who used it as a home base, and a place from which to restock food and water.
-In 1793 whalers found their way to the islands.
-They took out a giant part of the whale populations, decimated the population of Galápagos fur seals, and brought many species of tortoises to extinction.
+From the late 1500s to early 1700s, few visitors came aside from pirates, who used the islands as a base to restock food and water.
+In 1793, whalers arrived, significantly reducing whale populations, decimating fur seals, and driving many tortoise species to extinction.

 Galápagos Colonization & Ecuadorian Annexation

-An Irishman on a British ship, Watkins found himself marooned on Floreana in 1807 and ended up being the first resident of the Galápagos.
-After surviving there for a while, he stole a passing whaling ship while the crew were on shore capturing tortoises, and sailed away, later landing in Guayaquil.
+An Irishman, Watkins, was marooned on Floreana in 1807, becoming the first resident of the Galápagos.
+After some time, he stole a whaling ship and sailed away to Guayaquil.

 Darwin's Visit to the Galápagos & Evolution Theory

-Darwin visited the islands of Floreana, Isabella, Santiago and San Cristóbal in 1835 and noted many observations of the flora and fauna, including the giant tortoises and mockingbirds.
-These observations were the seed of the evolution theory covered in the book On the Origin of Species publushed in 1859.
+Charles Darwin visited Floreana, Isabela, Santiago, and San Cristóbal in 1835.
+His observations of flora and fauna, including giant tortoises and mockingbirds, laid the groundwork for his theory of evolution, later detailed in On the Origin of Species (1859).

 Settlers on Floreana